Associate vs. Bachelor’s Degree in Dental Hygiene

 - Make sure your dental hygiene program is accredited by the Commission on Dental Accreditation.

-Whether you decide to pursue an associate degree or a bachelor's degree in dental hygiene, you can find opportunities to make a difference in promoting oral health.
+Whether you pursue an associate degree or a bachelor's degree in dental hygiene, you can find opportunities to make a difference in promoting oral health.

 The Bureau of Labor Statistics reports that employment for all dental hygienists will increase by 6% between 2019-2029, with the employers adding 13,300 jobs.